-Evaporation is a widely prevalent phenomena in our environment.
-It is a concept which is familiar to almost everyone.
-Yet, science education research shows that many students don't fully understand the changes that take place during evaporation and properties of substance that don't change during evaporation.
+Evaporation is a widely prevalent phenomenon in our environment.
+Commonly, it is familiar to almost everyone as drying.
+Yet, science education research shows that many students don't fully understand the changes that take place during evaporation and also that some properties of substance don't change during evaporation.
 For example, our daily life experience shows that water disappears on evaporation, but where does it go?
 Tons of water evaporates around us and is carried by air and yet we do not feel air becoming heavier!
 This leads to an apparent idea that water becomes lighter or massless when it goes in air.
 This learning unit tries to explore some of these notions related to evaporation.

-From a pedagogy perspective, it is important here for students to first express what they know about evaporation and predict what they expect in certain situations.
+From a pedagogy perspective, it is important here for students to first express in Task 1 what they know about evaporation and predict what they expect in certain situations.
 Then the students actually try out the tasks and see if their predictions turn out to be correct or incorrect.
-When student's predictions come out to be correct or incorrect, student learning is enhanced by the initial step of predicting and articulating their original thinking before trying it out.
-In Task 1, they explore the concept of mass transfer in evaporation process.
-Task 2 helps in gathering evidence for heat transfer during the evaporation process.
-Task 3 explores the rate of evaporation for some common liquids, why the rate is important and on what all factors it depends on.
+Whether student's predictions come out to be correct or incorrect, student learning is enhanced by the initial step of predicting and articulating their original thinking before trying it out.
+In Task 2, they explore the concept of mass transfer in evaporation process.
+Task 3 helps in gathering evidence for heat transfer during the evaporation process.
+Task 4 explores the rate of evaporation for some common liquids, why the rate is important and on what all factors it depends on.

-Minimum Time Required: 4 sessions of 40 min each

-Type of Unit: Laboratory Based
+Minimum Time Required: 4 sessions of 40 min each Type of Unit: Laboratory Based